Smak: Reunion (2010–2015)

 In 2010, the lineup of Radomir "Točak" Mihailović (guitar), Dejan "Najda" Najdanović (vocals), Slobodan "Kepa" Stojanović (drums), Milan "Mikica" Milosavljević (guitar), Dejan "Kepa Junior" Stojanović (drums) with the new band member Miloš "Šomi" Petrović (bass) reunited and started writing new material.
 The former bass player Vlada Samardžić did not participate the reunion, but expressed the support of the new lineup.
 From summer until autumn of the same year, the band had recorded four tracks, "Delfin" (The Dolphin), an instrumental version of the song "Cigansko srce" (Gypsy Heart), originally released on the album Rock cirkus, "Ispiranje" (Ablution) and "Rapsodija o lepom" ("A Rhapsody on Beauty"), which were premiered on the band's official YouTube channel.
 However, further reunion plans had been interrupted by Slobodan Stojanović's spinal cord surgery.
 The recorded tracks, along with the bonus video versions of the material, were released in December 2012 on the EP Delfin (The Dolphin) by the Serbian record label One Records.
 The same label also rereleased in compact disc format the 1992 live album OdLIVEno, previously available on compact cassette only, and released Radomir Mihajlović's solo album Tonsko ukrašavanje (A Tonal Ornamentation).

 On December 29, 2012, Smak reunited in the default lineup – Radomir Mihajlović (guitar), Boris Aranđelović (vocals), Zoran Milanović (bass guitar) and Slobodan Stojanović (drums) – for a concert in Kombank Arena.
 The concert also featured members of the current Smak lineup – Dejan Najdanović (vocals), Milan Milosavljević (guitar), Miloš Petrović (bass guitar) and Dejan Stojanović (drums) – as well as Dejan Zdraevski on keyboards.
 The reunion of the band's default lineup saw large media coverage and the concert featured about 18,000 spectators.
 On June 27, 2013, the band, in both the default and current lineup, performed at Kragujevac Arsenal Fest.
 It was the band's first concert in Kragujevac since 1997.
 In 2014, the band rerecorded their 1978 song "Nebo je samo drum bez dna" ("The Sky Is Only a Bottomless Road") and released it on their official YouTube channel.

 On June 20, 2015, the band, once again in both default and current lineup, held a concert in Belgrade Ušće park, in front of about 20,000 spectators.
 The concert featured the bands Oktava, Rare and Epilog as the opening bands and Dado Topić as guest.

 The concert at Ušće park was Aranđelović's last performance with the band.
 He died on August 27 of the same year in Rotterdam, after long illness.
 He was 67.

 New reunion (2022–present)

-On May 6, 2022, Smak reunited again with new singer Jovan Pantić Panta, whose voice tone is very similar to Aranđelović's.
+On May 6, 2022, Smak reunited again with a new singer, Jovan Pantić Panta, whose voice tone is very similar to Aranđelović's.
 They held a concert in Kragujevac at the City Hall.

-On September 9, 2022, Smak will hold concert in Čačak.
+On September 9, 2022, Smak held a concert in Čačak.